Who Are the Highest-Paid Athletes in the World?

-Who are the highest-paid athletes in the world? originally appeared on NBC Sports Chicago
+Who are the highest-paid athletes in the world? originally appeared on NBC Sports Bayarea

 Aaron Rodgers cashed in last offseason, agreeing to a four-year, $200 million deal that made him the highest-paid player in the history of the NFL.